Just completed the National 3 peaks - approx 1996

 Here are some other things to think about.
 Firstly time.
 Serious writers allocate a daily writing routine which is deliberately selfish and excludes everything and everyone else.
 It needs your nearest and dearest, the childbride in my case, to agree.
 Broadly speaking she does let me get on with it, but things do creep in - like shopping and housework and social time.
 But as she says “That’s life”.
 So the project is taking a long time, especially as I like to keep up with my personal blog, but even that is an uphill struggle.

+Secondly the headlines suggested in the book Louise gave me.
+They seem to be in the wrong order.
+For example, the family trees come after my first memories.
+To make a coherent story, I have arranged the articles in chronological order.
 Thirdly duplication.
 Writing since 1990s, I have a lot of archive material.
 It can get a bit muddled up.
 At best it is duplication, which can be no bad thing in a large piece of work.
 Bill Bryson tells us that no less a writer than Shakespeare made a fine mess of keeping his plays in some sort of order.

 Fourthly with pieces from different eras, there are different styles and voices.
 Stuff about family trees and history take on a matter of fact feel.
 Describing emotional events such as a funeral or illness.
 Or the pains of growing - either leaving home yourself or watching your own children leave home or struggling with getting old.
 All these have a different tone.